-Well that sounds easy enough right?
+Well, that sounds easy enough right?

-Apple boasts that their AI will do it all for you.
+Apple boasts that its AI will do it all for you.
 It will find the optimal keywords, choose the optimal keyword match type and return back optimal results.
 And no you don’t have the option to do this all yourself.
 You’re stuck in the passenger seat while Apple takes the wheel and there’s absolutely no back-seat driving in this car.

 Alright, so what’s the problem?
 Because until now, it sounds like you get to sit back, relax and watch the app installs roll in while Apple does all the heavy lifting.
 Let me tell you.

 This type of ultimate ad automation frequently leads to money being thrown straight out the window.
-There are always exceptions to the rule and ASA Basic could work well for your app.
-However a majority of the time, ASA Basic campaigns end up targeting totally irrelevant keywords and thus, a totally irrelevant audience.
+There are always exceptions to the rule and Basic could work well for your app.
+However a majority of the time, Search Ads Basic campaigns end up targeting totally irrelevant keywords and thus, a totally irrelevant audience.
 Furthermore, when this happens to you the only rescue you have is adjusting your bid or shutting the campaign down.

-ASA Basic doesn’t sound so great anymore, does it?
+Apple Search Ads Basic doesn’t sound so great anymore, does it?